 In this guide, we have told you everything you need to know about buying and installing a new boiler.
 We have told you how to choose the right boiler and where to buy from.

-We have made some suggestions of local installation companies worth trying and also strongly recommended you get a quote from HEATABLE too.
+We have made some suggestions of local installation companies in Glasgow worth trying and also strongly recommended you get a quote from HEATABLE too.

 If you live in Glasgow and have any questions about getting a replacement boiler or any tips for our readers we haven’t covered in this guide, please do leave your thoughts in the comment box below.
 We always try to respond to every comment.